nlohmann/json/doc/mkdocs/docs/api/basic_json/at.md

 2. reference to the element at key `key`
 3. reference to the element pointed to by `ptr`

+## Exception safety

+Strong exception safety: if an exception occurs, the original value stays intact.

 ## Exceptions

 1. The function can throw the following exceptions: